 People rent cars for a variety of reasons.
 Whether it is a business trip, a desire to try out the hot new car model or having a car stuck in the shop after an accident, almost everyone will rent a car at some point.
 Whatever the reason, renting a car doesn’t have to be a hassle.
-Here’s how to make sure your rental experience will be a breeze.
+Here’s how to make sure your car rental experience will be a breeze.

 #1) Know What You Can and Can’t Use to Pay for a Rental

 One of the biggest problems in car rental is the simplest: People don’t realize there are specific payment requirements.
 Rental agencies generally need some form of payment that will allow them to automatically recoup costs in common situations, such as the car not being returned on time.
 As a result, they’ll generally ask for a credit card.
 So call ahead and ask about your payment options.
-A great alternative to this is to have either your insurance company or the other party’s insurance company set up a direct bill in which the insurance company will pay the rental car company direct.
+A great alternative to this is to have either your insurance company or the other party’s insurance company set up a direct bill in which the insurance company will pay the rental car company directly.

 People often believe that their insurance is tied to the driver.
 But in reality, it depends on both the insurer and the policy.
 You may have great auto insurance… but that insurance might stop at the doors of your personal vehicle.
 Or you might not have coverage for rental cars in the event your car is in the shop.
 Here at AIS, our policies allow you to, for example, walk in, offer a claim number, get a car and drive off the lot as your insurance policy will likely cover a non-owned auto or rental car.
 Again, it is always best to consult your policy and insurance company directly.